mohamedshehatadev17/SurveyBasket/README.md

 # Survey Basket: Survey Management System

 The Survey Basket is a robust and efficient system designed for creating, managing, and analyzing surveys.
-Built with the **.NET framework**, this project streamlines the process of gathering valuable data and insights from users, customers, or stakeholders, making it an ideal solution for businesses, educational institutions, and research organizations.
+Built with the **.NET Core Web API**, this project streamlines the process of gathering valuable data and insights from users, customers, or stakeholders, making it an ideal solution for businesses, educational institutions, and research organizations.

 ---
 Sequence Diagram